 - How do I connect with my child?

 This question can be especially difficult if your child is diagnosed as “level 3” Autism Spectrum Disorder (ASD), or requiring very substantial support.
 Children with this diagnosis may not make appropriate eye contact, acknowledge when other people are around or seem interested in human interaction at all.
 The child’s ability to use words or gestures to communicate is minimal.
 As a parent, you want to form a strong relationship with your child, but you may not see a clear path in.
+I can help with small changes to your daily routines to build connection with your child.

 - What am I supposed to do when my child acts out?

 Autism meltdowns can be very alarming.
 Your child may throw themselves on the floor, become aggressive or self-injurious and display a complete lack of control.
 The shock and fear you feel from the intensity of the meltdown makes it difficult to know how to respond.
 If there are siblings, your child with autism may act out toward their brothers or sisters, which can leave you even more on guard and confused about how to deal with the behavior.
+I’m here to problem-solve how to teach your child appropriate ways to behave in public.
+I’ll give you a hint, one trick is not working on skills at the grocery store when you are NOT in a rush and have a long list of groceries to pick up.

 - How do I prevent meltdowns?